Travel Survey of Residents of Canada (TSRC)

 View the Questionnaire(s) and reporting guide(s) .

 The TSRC computer-assisted interview (CAI) questionnaire incorporates many features that serve to maximize the quality of data collection.
-There are many edits built into the CAI questionnaire that compare unusual responses and that check for logical inconsistencies.
+There are many edits built into the CAI questionnaire which compare unusual responses and that check for logical inconsistencies.
 CAI controls the sequence of questions in accordance with responses to previous questions.
 Other checks are also made during the interview to reduce the number of errors attributable to typos and misunderstandings.
 For example, if the number of nights spent in various types of accommodation does not correspond to the total number of nights spent away from home, an edit message will appear on the screen.
 The interviewer can then correct the mistake, and less editing has to be performed at the Statistics Canada head office.
 As well, for each question the interviewer has the possibility to enter "Don't Know" or "Refused" as a valid response if the respondent does not answer the question.

 Two types of imputation are done on TSRC data: trip expenditures imputation and trip imputation.